SapientNitroLA/carousel-planning/planning.md

 Class name of outer wrapper (i.e. div with id "wrapper" above).

 **wrapControls**
-Type: `Number`
+Type: `Boolean` `HTML Element`
 Required: No
 Default: `false`
-Wrap previous/next controls with separate wrapper element.
+Flag whether to wrap previous/next controls with separate wrapper element.
+This option is later re-tasked as the actual controls wrapper element.

 ## Plugins ##